Agostino Casaroli

 Agostino Casaroli (24 November 1914 – 9 June 1998) was an Italian Catholic priest and diplomat for the Holy See, who became Cardinal Secretary of State.
-He was the most important figure behind the Vatican's efforts to deal with the persecution of the Church in the nations of the Soviet bloc after the Second Vatican Council.
+He was an important figure behind the Vatican's efforts to deal with the religious persecution of the Church in the nations of the Soviet bloc after the Second Vatican Council.

 Biography

 Casaroli was born in Castel San Giovanni in the province of Piacenza, Italy, to a family of humble roots.
 His father was a tailor in Piacenza.
-He was educated at the Collegio Alberoni in Piacenza the Episcopal Seminary of Bedonia, Piacenza, the Pontifical Lateran University in Rome where he earned a doctorate in canon law, and at the Pontifical Ecclesiastical Academy.
+He was educated at the Collegio Alberoni in Piacenza; the Episcopal Seminary of Bedonia, Piacenza; the Pontifical Lateran University in Rome where he earned a doctorate in canon law; and at the Pontifical Ecclesiastical Academy.

 Early career

 He was ordained to the priesthood on 27 May 1937 in Piacenza.
 He studied in Rome from 1937 to 1939.
 Beginning in 1940 he served in the Vatican Secretariat of State while also participating in pastoral ministry in the diocese of Rome from 1943.
 He was named Privy Chamberlain of His Holiness on 4 January 1945.
 He served as chaplain of Villa Agnese from 1950 to 1998.
 He was raised to the rank of Domestic prelate of His Holiness on 22 December 1954.

 He served as an assistant to Cardinal Adeodato Giovanni Piazza at the First General Conference of the Latin American Bishops in Rio de Janeiro, Brazil, in 1955.
 He served as a faculty member of the Pontifical Ecclesiastical Academy from 1958 to 1961.
 On 24 February 1961, he was appointed Undersecretary of the Sacred Congregation for Extraordinary Ecclesiastical Affairs, effectively deputy foreign minister.
 In 1964, he represented the Holy See at the exchange of instruments in ratification of the modus vivendi with Tunisia, concerning the situation of the Catholic Church.
 He was a signatory of the partial agreement between the Holy See and Hungary in Budapest on 15 September 1964.
 He negotiated with the Communist Czechoslovak government over the appointment of František Tomášek as apostolic administrator of the Archdiocese of Prague in February 1965.
 He was appointed secretary of the Sacred Congregation for Extraordinary Ecclesiastical Affairs on 29 June 1967.

 Pope Paul consecrated him a bishop on 16 July 1967.

 During the period following Vatican II, Casaroli gained a reputation as a highly skilled diplomat who was able to negotiate with regimes hostile to the Church.
 He headed the CSCE conference in Helsinki from 30 July to 1 August 1975.
 On 28 April 1979, he was appointed Pro-Secretary of State.